 Students may rotate to multiple primary care clinical sites within their respective state.
 These sites provide students with a broad scope of experiences in rural, urban, and suburban clinics, as well as specialty rotations in internal medicine, long-term care/assisted living, hospice, home health, and pharmacy.
 MSN graduates are required to demonstrate specific foundational and concentration-related competencies.
 The didactic curriculum and applied practicum experiences allow each student to demonstrate attainment of the nine MSN Essentials.

-To be considered for admission to the MSN/Adult-Gerontology Primary Care Nurse Practitioner Program, applicants must submit the following documented evidence:
+To be considered for admission to the Master of Science in Nursing (M.S.N.)/Adult-Gerontology Primary Care Nurse Practitioner Program, applicants must submit the following documented evidence:

-- Completion of a baccalaureate degree in nursing, granted by a regionally accredited U.S. college or university.
+1. Completion of a baccalaureate degree in nursing, granted by a regionally accredited college or university.

-- Current and unencumbered licensure to practice as a registered nurse in at least one legal jurisdiction in the United States and its
+2. Current and unencumbered license to practice as a registered nurse in at least one legal jurisdiction in the United States and its

-- Certification by the applicant that there are no pending or reasonably anticipated investigations of his/her registered nursing
+4. Certification by the applicant that there are no pending or reasonably anticipated investigations of his/her registered nursing

-- Certification of Basic Life Support (BLS) and AED Training for Health Care Professionals prior to matriculation.
+13. Certification of Basic Life Support (BLS) and AED Training for Health Care Professionals prior to matriculation

-*According to U.S. Bureau of Labor Statistics (BLS) reported in 2019 for nurse practitioners
+*According to U.S. Bureau of Labor Statistics (BLS) reported in 2022